 Modified Hiring Process for Experienced Officers

-Applicants with five or more years of current or recent full-time paid law enforcement experience may be exempt at the discretion of the Hiring Coordinator.
+Applicants with three or more years of current or recent full-time paid law enforcement experience may be exempt at the discretion of the Hiring Coordinator.

-If the course below is not available, a Cooper's Physical Fitness Standard will be administered: 1.5-mile run in less than 14 minutes, 33 seconds; at least 24 sit-ups in less than one minute; and at least 14 full-body push-ups in less than one minute.
+If the course below is not available, a Cooper's Physical Fitness Standard will be administered: 300-meter sprint in less than 75.3 seconds (1 minute, 15.3 seconds); at least 27 sit-ups in less than one minute; and at least 14 full-body push-ups in less than one minute.

 One-quarter-mile run over uneven ground must be completed in 2 minutes 40 seconds.
 The run includes:

 - Clearing a 2-foot and 4-foot wall

 - Up/Down stairs

 The National Police Officer Selection Test by Standard and Associates Inc. covers arithmetic, reading comprehension, grammar and writing skills.